Demand Forecasting from Spatiotemporal Data with Graph Networks and Temporal-Guided Embedding: Experiment

-The forecasting accuracies of TGNet and other compared models are calculated with ten repeats on NYC-bike, NYC-taxi, and SEO-taxi datasets in Table~\ref{tab:overall_result}.
-In evaluation, the samples with demand volume less than 11 were eliminated.
+We report the forecasting performances of TGNet and other compared models with ten repeats on NYC-bike, NYC-taxi, and SEO-taxi datasets in Table~\ref{tab:overall_result}.
+In evaluation, the samples with demand volume less than 11 are eliminated.
 The traditional time series model, ARIMA, shows the lowest accuracy on all datasets, because it cannot consider spatial correlations and complex non-linearity in demand patterns.
 XGBoost shows better performances than statistical time series model.

 Recent deep learning models outperform ARIMA and XGboost, capturing complex spatiotemporal correlations in the datasets.
 The most recent model, STDN, shows the best performances on NYC-bike and NYC-taxi datasets among baseline methods.
-STDN outperforms other baseline methods, because STDN utilizes various modules and data such as local CNN, LSTM, periodic and seasonal inputs, periodically shifted attention, and external data such as weather and traffic in/out flow.
+STDN outperforms other baseline methods, because STDN utilizes long-term histories of demands and various modules such as periodic and seasonal inputs, local CNN and LSTM with periodically shifted attention, and external data (weather and traffic in/out flow).

-There are some remarkable facts that TGNet has effective model architecture to predict future demands.
-First, TGNet has about 20 times smaller number of trainable parameters (475,543) than STDN (9,446,274), but shows better results than other deep learning models.
-Graph networks with permutation-invariant aggregation and temporal-guided embedding reduce the number of trainable parameters instead of CNNs and long-term histories.
+\textbf{Efficiency and Accuracy } TGNet has about 20 times smaller number of trainable parameters (475,543) than STDN (9,446,274).
+However, TGNet shows better performances than all compared models, which use complex model architectures of large number of parameters and external data sources.
+TGNet significantly reduces the number of trainable parameters, extracting spatiotemporal features by graph networks and temporal-guided embedding.
+When we consider that TGNet is a simple baseline model, the competitive results are notable.

-Second, TGNet do not use external data sources, but other compared models use meteorological, traffic flow, or event information.
-The performances of TGNet on NYC-bike are not better than those of STDN, but there is no significant difference.
-However, our results are promising when we consider demand patterns of bike, which are highly dependent on meteorological situations, and the number of parameters.
+\textbf{Use of External Data sources } Also, we note that the results of TGNet are achieved without external data sources, such as meteorological, traffic flow, or event information, which can improve overall forecasting results.
+The performances on NYC-bike are not much better than those of STDN, because the demand patterns of bike are highly dependent on meteorological situations.
+We expect that our forecasting performances can be more improved in future by external data sources.